 University of Ghana Council soon to decide on Education Minister’s directive

-Kuuku Osei-Baidoo
+Alexander Kuuku Osei-Baidoo

-Kuuku Osei-Baidoo
+Alexander Kuuku Osei-Baidoo

 2 Min Read

 Prof. Ransford Gyampo, Secretary of the University of Ghana Chapter of the University Teachers Association of Ghana, says the decision to review fees for the 2022/2023 academic year, as directed by the Ministry of Education, can be implemented solely by the University of Ghana Council.
-He claims, adhering to the Ministry of Education’s request, would be a violation of parliament’s decision on the part of the University administration.
+He claims, adhering to the Ministry of Education’s request, would be a violation of parliament’s decision on the part of the university administration.

 If the university wants to go contrary to what the law says that decision will have to be made by the counsel of the University and I’m sure that very soon counsel will also review what is going on and then will take a position on it but generally, the University of Ghana hasn’t done anything that is illegal.
 And I’m saying that not even the President of the Republic can direct any public institution to go contrary to what parliament has directed it to do.